Alemoretti/weather-app/README.md

 - Composer
 - Node.js and npm
 - SQL, MySQL or any other supported database.
 The project was created using SQLite

+### Improvements yet to be done

+- Better error handling in the front-end (in the requests to the API)
+- Increase test coverage
+- Change to better pattern of structure like DDD
+- Improve the layout
+- front-end testing